- Light, the circadian timing system, and type 2 diabetes

 Please note that the section 'Dankwoord' (pp. 214-217) is not included in the thesis downloads.

-4. The diurnal rhythm of adipose tissue gene expression is reduced in obese patients with type 2 diabetes (Embargo until 18 April 2019)
+4. The diurnal rhythm of adipose tissue gene expression is reduced in obese patients with type 2 diabetes (Embargo up to and including 18 April 2019)

-5. Postprandial plasma bile acid excursions in obese patients with type 2 diabetes are characterized by early peaks, despite normal diurnal rhythms (Embargo until 18 April 2019)
+5. Postprandial plasma bile acid excursions in obese patients with type 2 diabetes are characterized by early peaks, despite normal diurnal rhythms (Embargo up to and including 18 April 2019)

 If you believe that digital publication of certain material infringes any of your rights or (privacy) interests, please let the Library know, stating your reasons.
 In case of a legitimate complaint, the Library will make the material inaccessible and/or remove it from the website.
 Please Ask the Library, or send a letter to: Library of the University of Amsterdam, Secretariat, Singel 425, 1012 WP Amsterdam, The Netherlands.
 You will be contacted as soon as possible.